 This component of the PPA grants eligible retired public safety officers an annual federal income tax exclusion of up to $3000 for amounts paid to cover the cost of qualified health insurance premiums on behalf of the member, his or her spouse, or dependents.
 To qualify, premiums must be paid through payroll deduction directly from the member’s pension plan benefits.
 Beneficiaries receiving direct distributions from a member’s pension plan are not eligible for the exclusion.
 Each member may only take one $3000 exclusion annually, even if they are receiving more than one type of eligible pension.
 Moreover, the member’s monthly pension benefit must be equal to or greater than the amount of the member’s monthly insurance premium.

 Information about member eligibility, how the tax exclusion is claimed, and options for direct payments are covered in the following publication.
-Pension Protection Act Q&A.
+Federal Pension Protection Act of 2006 Q&A.

 There are several employer group health or FPPA sponsored insurance programs for which FPPA is currently withholding and paying monthly insurance premiums for retirees.